How to use interactive LightMix?

 - In the Corona Multi-Pass dialog, ensure that Muti-pass is enabled by checking the "Enbl" checkbox:

-- Add at least one LightMix render element (double click on it under the LightMix category in the Pass Type list, or click to select it and use the > arrow to add it)
+- Add at least one LightMix pass (double click on it under the LightMix category in the Pass Type list, or click to select it and use the > arrow to add it)

-- Add one LightSelect render element for every light or group of lights that you want to adjust in the LightMix:
+- Add one LightSelect pass for every light or group of lights that you want to adjust in the LightMix:

-- Select a LightSelect render element.
+- Select a LightSelect pass.
 It is best to rename it to something descriptive.
-Click the arrow, and then click on as many lights (which can include objects with Light Emitting materials on them) in your scene as you wish to add to this LightSelect.
+Click the arrow, and then click on as many lights (which can include objects with light-emitting materials on them) in your scene as you wish to add to this LightSelect.
 Note that any light should only be in one LightSelect.

 - If you want the LightMix to be denoised like the beauty pass, you will need to enable denoising for each LightSelect pass individually.
 To learn more about denoising, see How to use denoising?